 Serre Chevalier is spread out over 1200-2800 m in altitude.
 You have a good chance of having snow even at the start of the winter season.
 I should note though, that the ski slopes are north-facing and so tend to turn into ice in the afternoons, especially early in the season.

 The resort is also labeled “familie-plus” meaning that is is very family-friendly.
 With that thought, you will have to watch out for the “vacances scolaires”.
 During school holidays when the resort will be quite packed.

-Where to stay in Serre Chevalier
+Where to stay in Serre Chevalier, France

-Unlike newer resorts like Val Thorens and Les Arcs, large portions of Serre Chevalier are actually UNESCO world heritage sites.
+As I mentioned, unlike newer resorts like Val Thorens and Les Arcs, large portions of Serre Chevalier are actually UNESCO world heritage sites.
 Les Arcs, in particular, was built with modern skiers in mind, with many hotels having Ski-In Ski-Out access directly from the residence.
 Serre Chevalier, however, was built in a different era.